rewls/rewls.github.io/docs/02-school-lecture/06-java-programming/ch06-methods-a-deeper-look.md

 ### `enum` type `Status`

+`private enum Status {CONTINUE, WON, LOST};`

-- a special kine of class with the keyword `enum` and a type name
+- A special kind of class with the keyword `enum` and a type name

-- Variables of an denum` type can be assigned only the constants declared in the enumeration
+- Variables of an `enum` type can be assigned only the constants declared in the enumeration

+	- `Status gameStatus = Status.WON;`

 ### Q3.
 Why should not `SEVEN` be `enum` constant